 • What does God want you to give?

 We are a one-fund church which means that all of our giving goes into one fund out of which we resource our operating budget, operating reserves, and any ministry expansion.
-It includes all the ministry we are doing at our current churches – 13 churches in 9 neighborhoods and 3 languages.
+It includes all the ministry we are doing at our current churches – 15 churches in 4 languages in 3 counties.
 It also allows us to improve our current facilities, look for permanent locations for some of our churches, and be prepared for future church plants and strategic partnerships.

 This is a commitment tool.
-Your commitment will help Family Church make effective financial plans during this time of economic uncertainty.
+Your commitment will help Family Church make effective financial plans.
 It is an aspirational commitment that reflects a goal made with sincere intent.

 We encourage electronic giving through your bank because it is safe, secure and consistent.
 How you give is up to you.
 Appreciated assets (stocks, mutual funds, real estate, etc…) are beneficial to the donor because he/she receives the same deduction and can save capital gains taxes.

 The funds will all go to expand the mission and vision of Family Church.
 The full budget details are always available to church members by appointment with our Finance Office at firstname.lastname@example.org.

 Regularly over the next year – based on your weekly or biweekly giving.
 You may also feel compelled to give a one-time gift.

 It is a one-year plan.
 We want people to pray and consider increasing their regular giving (tithe giving) by a certain percentage.
 We are also asking people to forecast their additional giving, e.g. giving to specific ministries, missions, benevolence, church planting, and year-end giving to set a giving goal.